Tangent developable: Properties

-Tangent developable of a curve with zero torsion.
+Tangent developable of a curve with a point of zero torsion.

 The tangent developable is a developable surface; that is, it is a surface with zero Gaussian curvature.
 It is one of three fundamental types of developable surface; the other two are the generalized cones (the surface traced out by a one-dimensional family of lines through a fixed point), and the cylinders (surfaces traced out by a one-dimensional family of parallel lines).
 (The plane is sometimes given as a fourth type, or may be seen as a special case of either of these two types.)
 Every developable surface in three-dimensional space may be formed by gluing together pieces of these three types; it follows from this that every developable surface is a ruled surface, a union of a one-dimensional family of lines.
 However, not every ruled surface is developable; the helicoid provides a counterexample.

-The tangent developable of a curve containing a point of zero torsion will contain a self-intersection.
+Generically, if a curve has a point of zero torsion, its tangent developable at that point has a pinch-shaped self-intersection shaped like a Whitney umbrella.
+To show this, use the curve $t \mapsto (t, t^2, t^4)$ and study its tangent developable near $t = 0$.